-As a Christian a modality I have become vary familiar with is that of placing a hand on or over an injury and leaving it there for a while.
+A healing modality that I have become vary familiar with from Christian spiritual traditions is that of placing a hand on or over an injury and resting it there.
 Often the injured person will begin to experience one of the following:

-The placing of the hand invites the energy of the Spirit of God to flow into the effected part.
+The placing of the hand invites Divine Energy to flow into the effected part.

-The Nobel Prize winning Physiologist, and the man who first isolated Vitamin C, Albert Szent-Györgyi wrote, “In every culture and in every medical tradition before ours, healing was accomplished by moving energy.”
+The Nobel Prize winning Physiologist – and the man who first isolated Vitamin C – Albert Szent-Györgyi wrote, “In every culture and in every medical tradition before ours, healing was accomplished by moving energy.”

-In the Christian worldview, directing the flow of the energy of the Spirit of God, is the most powerful thing to do because the Bible proposes that it was this same Divine Spirit that created the universe, generating space, time, matter and energy out of pure potential.
-So to invite and guide the Spirit of God is to go to the Ultimate Source.
+In the Christian tradition of healing, directing the flow of Divine Energies, is the most powerful thing to do.
+The Bible proposes that it was these same Divine Energies or Spirit that generated the material universe, space, time, matter and energy out of pure potential.
+So to invite and guide the Spirit of God is really to go to the Ultimate Source.

-Case Study – Dave (not pictured)
+Case Study #1 – Dave (not pictured)

-Case Study – Greg (not pictured)
+Case Study #2 – Greg (not pictured)

 Another time I was working with a young athlete called Greg who was training himself up for the Olympics.
 He had injured his hip and needed fixing to get him quickly back into the field.
-With Greg, as well as placing a hand, I spoke aloud some words of direction.
-I said, “Holy Spirit go now into Greg’s hip.”
-Greg’s reaction and the healing that followed within minutes made it very clear that that is exactly what happened.
+Greg had a Christian faith.
+So as well as placing a hand I felt free to speak aloud some words of direction.
+I said, “Spirit of God, go right now into Greg’s hip.”
+Greg’s immediate physical reaction, and the healing that followed within minutes, made it very clear that that is exactly what happened.

-Case Study – Ben (not pictured)
+Case Study #3 – Ben (not pictured)

 Just recently I was making this point at a local healing workshop.
-I said to the group, “You may think it odd that I should presume to direct or guide the Spirit of God, but suppose I want Ben’s shoulder to be healed…” and I placed my left hand on Ben’s right shoulder and left it there for no more than twenty seconds.
+I said to the group, “You may think it odd that I should presume to direct or guide the Spirit of God.
+But just suppose…I want Ben’s shoulder to be healed…” and, saying this, I placed my left hand on Ben’s right shoulder and left it there for no more than twenty seconds.
 “What am I doing?”